davidtag/llm/README.md

             - train piece cache: as part of regular runner, or with separate text
         - Registry for model files and ability to load them from disk (include gpt-4 and o-1 encoders)
     - Add support for special tokens
-- Develop a simple Embedding class and refactor TextEmbedding to use 2 of them (token + position)
 - Diagnose FeedForward training after 1 iter
     - Distribution of activations
     - Distribution of gradients